 CEO & Founder, Benivo

-The government’s toolkit can help you understand what the scheme means for your company and your employees.
+The government’s EU Settlement Scheme Employer Toolkit can help you understand what the scheme means for your company and your employees.
 It covers who’s eligible, how to apply and where to get further information.

 The Mayor of London has also created an EU Londoners Hub, providing news and practical information to EU citizens living in the city.
 There’s an option to register for email updates.